NovakovaMaria/BP-AutomaticSpeechDetectionForVHFChannel/README.md

-# Manual for Automatic Speech and Push-To-Talk detection by Maria Novakova
+# Manual for Automatic Speech and Push-To-Talk detection

 This manual contains an explanation how to work with source files.